Vanda (opera): Performance history

 Despite her initial success, Vanda did not establish herself on the stage.
 After the premiere, only four performances followed.
 The Provisional Theatre prepared a new production in 1880; Dvořák made some changes for the occasion based on his experience with the first performance.
 Above all, he replaced the original shorter introduction with a completely new overture, which remained a concert piece even after the opera disappeared from the repertoire, and thus became the most famous and most appreciated part of the work.
 However, the 1880 production was not well prepared.
 The more challenging parts – including the entire, musically most colourful third act – were cut, and it eventually received only three performances.
 Dvořák negotiated for a performance of Vanda at the Vienna Court Opera (1879), a performance that had already been announced but was abandoned, like a later performance in Budapest.
 Plans were made to stage it at the newly completed National Theatre in 1883 and then on the occasion of Dvořák's sixtieth birthday in 1901.
 The composer made some changes for both occasions, but in both cases the actual performance did not take place.
 Thus Dvořák never saw his opera again and never actually saw a worthy performance of it.

 Even after the composer's death, Vanda remained a rarity.
 It was staged by the Municipal Theatre in Plzeň in 1925, and in 1929 Otakar Ostrčil conducted three performances at the National Theatre in Prague.
-After a long hiatus, Vanda was staged by the Olomouc Theatre in 1989 and returned to Prague for one concert performance at the Smetana Theatre (Deutsches Theater Prag, today State Opera Prague) on 20 May 1991.
+After a long hiatus, Vanda was staged by the Olomouc Theatre in 1989 and returned to Prague for one concert performance at the Smetana Theatre (today State Opera) on 20 May 1991.

 One of the difficulties in performing Vanda was the unsatisfactory condition of the musical material for a long time - the virtual absence of a reliable score.
 In fact, Dvořák sent an autograph of the score to his publisher August Alwin Cranz in Leipzig in the early 1880s, and this manuscript was destroyed in an air raid on that city in 1943.
 Dvořák did, however, receive back from Cranz the (imperfect) copy to which he had made alterations in 1883 and 1900, and in addition the original performance material and the 1875 piano excerpt survive.
 On the basis of these, and at the invitation of the German conductor Gerd Albrecht, the American musicologist Alan Houtchens made a reconstruction of the original score.
 Albrecht was otherwise instrumental in a certain renaissance of Vanda.
 He made the first recording of the virtually complete version of the opera (1999), gave the first (concert) performances of Vanda outside the Czech lands (Amsterdam 2003, Vienna 2004) and conducted the last production of this opera to date, which took place at the National Theatre in Prague (premiere 9 May 2004, 5 performances).
 In the spring of 2004, Vanda was first performed in the UK by University College Opera at London's Bloomsbury Theatre.